History, Philosophy & Political Science Department

-At UCBA, we offer four philosophy courses on an ongoing basis: Introduction to Philosophy, Business Ethics, Contemporary Moral Issues, and Medical Ethics.
-Students interested in taking a philosophy course at UCBA are encouraged to reach out to Professor Ornaith O’Dowd at firstname.lastname@example.org.
+At UC Blue Ash, we offer four philosophy courses on an ongoing basis: Introduction to Philosophy, Business Ethics, Contemporary Moral Issues, and Medical Ethics.
+Students interested in taking a philosophy course at UCBA are encouraged to reach out to Professor Ornaith O'dowd (firstname.lastname@example.org).

 Rob Gioielli, PhD

 Dr. Rob Gioielli teaches courses on general American history, as well as environmental history, which is the exploration of the relationship between humans and the natural world, over time.
 These include Global Environmental History, Race and the Environment in American History, and Environmental Activism.
 His research explores the American urban environment, race and the environment, and critical histories of the American environmental movement.
 He is also the director of the UC Blue Ash Honors program, and is an affiliate faculty of the Environmental Studies program at UC and UC Blue Ash.